bevyengine/bevy/release-content/release-notes/gltf_extension_handling.md

 Using glTF Extensions for this data means that other level editors like Trenchbroom can also write the same format.
 Any third party software that writes component data into a glTF file can use Skein's `GltfExtensionHandler`, resulting in components being "ready-to-go" when spawning `Scene`s.

-Procesing glTF Extension data is only half the story because to process Extension data you also have to be able to process the non-extension data.
+Processing glTF Extension data is only half the story because to process Extension data you also have to be able to process the non-extension data.
 Two new examples show off use cases:

 - The first builds an `AnimationGraph` and inserts it onto the animation root in a Scene, which means it is now accessible to play animations using the `AnimationPlayer` on the same `Entity` later when that Scene is spawned.